altocodenl/TODIS/readme.md

 - design data transitions
 - build up surfaces for those data transitions

+### Running systems

+Logs are data.
+Keep them.
+Query them with the same mechanisms.

 ### Security

 It is about data, not about perimeter; it's zero trust but naturally.
 And kerchoffs principle: no unnecessary layers.